Building a Crowdfunding Smart Contract

 Let's write a test against the init

-method, and make sure that it definitely stores the address of the owner under the target
+method to make sure that it definitely stores the address of the owner under the target

-key, at deployment.
+key at deployment.

-Your folder should look like this (output from the command tree -L 3
+Your folder should look like this (output from the command tree -L 2

 ):